Shia Islam in the Indian subcontinent: Khairpur Princely State

-Shi'ism in Balouchistan
+Shi'ism in Balochistan

-The annexation of Balouchistan and formation of British garrison in 1876 coincided with the rule of Amir Abdur Rahman Khan, Sunni king of Afghanistan.
-He had started to attack Hazarajat to annexe the area and his forces were committing atrocities against the Shia Hazaras.
+The annexation of Balochistan and formation of British garrison in 1876 coincided with the rule of Amir Abdur Rahman Khan, the Sunni king of Afghanistan, who attacked Hazarajat to annex the area, and his forces committed atrocities against the Shia Hazaras.
 Meanwhile, the 1888 – 1893 Hazara uprising had begun in Afghanistan, which was ruthlessly suppressed, about half of the Hazara population killed or expelled, their properties confiscated and women and children were sold as slaves.
 Many Hazaras fled to Quetta and started to live there.
 Some Shias from Punjab also settled there.

-In Las Bella district, the trading community of Khojas were Shias, and lived in Miani niabat, Uthal, Ormara, and Shah Liari.
+In Lasbela district, the trading community of Khojas were Shias, and lived in Miani niabat, Uthal, Ormara, and Shah Liari.
 They were majorly Ismailis, but a few Twelvers who observed mourning and made tazias or effigies of the Imams.
 The British Gazetteer noted that the Shias were despised by the Sunnis.
 In the district of Makran and Kharan, the Shias were known as Lotias, who were Khojas by ethnicity.
 They were found in Gwadar, Pasni, and Isai.
 They lived along the coastline and engaged in trade.

+Shi'ism in Karachi

+Karachi's cultural and social soul has been profoundly shaped by its numerous historic imambargahs, which serve as vital pillars of faith, resilience, and cultural preservation, especially during Muharram.
+These include the venerable Imambargah Siraj (circa 1775) in Lyari, the city's oldest; Ghareebul Ghurba Imambargah (1830) and Bishu Imambargah (1835) in Naya Abad; Imambargah Barah Imam (from 1836) in Bhim Pura; Barra Imambargah (1868) in Kharadar, renowned for its poetic rituals; and post-Partition establishments like Imambargah Hussainia Iranian (1948) and Mehfil-i-Shah-i-Khorasan (1948) in Soldier Bazaar, Qaimia Imambargah (1948) and Imambargah Darbar-i-Husaini (1954) in Malir; and later additions such as Imambargah Shah Wilayat (1960) in Golimar, Imambargah Jaffar-i-Tayyar (1960) in Malir, and Shah-i-Karbala Trust (Rizvia) Imambargah (1960) in Rizvia Society.
+These imambargahs collectively serve as crucial spiritual hubs, safeguard cultural traditions, and foster strong social cohesion for the city's diverse communities.